 |Effective Date:||February 17, 2011|

-This policy addresses supplemental payments to all EPA employees.
+This regulation addresses supplemental payments to all EHRA employees.

 A. “Exceptional Circumstances” include additional teaching duties consisting of one or more courses, additional non-teaching program activities and internally funded projects (including Kenan funded projects), and special, temporary or acting administrative assignments.